 Columbia Icefield Map

-Gem Trek’s Columbia Icefield map meets the needs of visitors looking to explore North America’s largest icefield south of Alaska.
-Located beside the Icefields Parkway, the icefield is both spectacular and accessible.
-Whether you are touring along the parkway and taking an Ice Explorer out onto the Athabasca Glacier or heading off to explore the surrounding wilderness on foot, you’ll find the waterproof and tear-resistant Columbia Icefield an invaluable tool for making the most of your visit.
+Updated for 2021 with satellite imaging showing current glacial extents, Gem Trek’s COLUMBIA ICEFIELD MAP is designed for hikers and outdoor enthusiasts looking to explore North America’s largest icefield south of Alaska.
+Located beside the Icefields Parkway, the Columbia Icefield is both spectacular and accessible.
+Whether you are touring along the parkway and taking an Ice Explorer out onto the Athabasca Glacier or heading off to explore the surrounding wilderness on foot, you’ll find our waterproof and tear-resistant Columbia Icefield Map an invaluable tool for making the most of your visit.

 In addition to the map, this product is a user-friendly guide to the Columbia Icefield.
 It includes detailed descriptions of what to see and do at the icefield, recommended hiking trails, a wildlife-viewing guide, answers to frequently asked questions (How big is the Columbia Icefield?
 How deep is the ice?
 Why is the glacial ice blue?
 And many more), and a list of the highest surrounding mountains.

 Our Columbia Icefield Map covers the entire Columbia Icefield, which lies at the southern end of Jasper National Park, straddling the provincial border dividing Alberta and British Columbia.
 It also extends north to Beauty Creek and the Brazeau Loop Trail (southern section only) and south to Castleguard Mountain.

 Popular hiking trails on the Columbia Icefield Map include Stanley Falls, Wilcox Pass, Toe of the Glacier, Parker Ridge, and Nigel Pass.

 The Columbia Icefield Map includes:

 - waterproof and tear-resistant paper